 Advice for those with suicidal thoughts and those who are recovering

 I’d like to take a moment and give advice to anyone reading who may be having suicidal thoughts.

 It’s important that you talk to someone, but I would recommend making it someone close to you who you can trust.
 Don’t make it public.
 Fishing for sympathy or creating drama only invalidates any sympathy you may receive from people.

 I recommend parents, a trusted friend, or a counselor.
 I never talked about my suicidal thoughts and it allowed me to become trapped in my own head.
 I began to believe that no one actually cared, when really, no one knew.

 If you are having suicidal thoughts and feel trapped and like you have no one to talk to, call a suicide hotline (1-800-SUICIDE or 1-800-273-TALK) and seek professional help as soon as possible.
 It can’t get any worse, right?
 So you may as well try it.
-These are trained professionals and can get you the help you need to make your life better.
+These are trained professionals that can get you the help you need to make your life better.

-Another point of advice would be slowly try and increase the level of social risk you are willing to take and try to do it in an environment where you feel you at least have some safety.
-It is important to look for arenas in which the effect of ridicule on your self esteem is minimized or the risk of ridicule is low.
+Another point of advice would be to slowly try and increase the level of social risk you are willing to take, and to try to do it in an environment where you feel you at least have some safety.
+It is important to look for arenas in which the effect of ridicule on your self-esteem is minimized or the risk of ridicule is low.
 Start with your family and long-time family friends.
 Don’t try to be popular or the “cool kid” all at once.
 Find pre-defined social groups (clubs at school, extra-curricular activities, etc.) where risk of rejection is less because there’s some external focus.
 The point is to slowly build up your social risk in a way that failure doesn’t devastate you all at once.